Holiday rentals in Wyre

 Home in Lancashire

-4.99 out of 5 average rating, 167 reviews
+4.99 out of 5 average rating, 182 reviews

-Luxury Farmhouse, for family and friends getaways
+Superior Farmhouse for a family and friends break

 Beautiful, traditional rural farmhouse set on the edge of a working dairy Farm.
 Offering a clean warm and friendly welcome.
 Situated on the edge of Bowland Forest, close to the 1st Fairtrade Market town of Garstang.
 I 2 minutes from the M6 and A6 you are in easy reach of Lancaster, Preston, Blackpool and The Lake District.
 5 Minutes drive to Scorton and Wyresdale Park Wedding Venue *Pets are welcome, the charge is £60 per visit.Please note that pets cannot be left unattended at any time.